dbreese/fitfamconnect/DATAMODEL.md

 - Tracks the date the charge occurred, an optional plan id, and an amount and a note.
 - Should have an indicator for if it has been billed yet.

+# Billing

+- member id of the person who ran billing
+- date the billing run was created
+- start and end date period of the billing cycle

 # Gym

 - Billing address and description of a gym or workout facility.